There are 3 big areas that we’d like to improve in.

 The focus of this site may be wealth.
 But I’ll let you into a secret.
-The qualities and attitudes that help you to build wealth also work in the other areas.
+The attitudes that help you build wealth also work in health and relationships.

 There are great similarities in how to develop the Big 3 areas.
 You can’t just buy any of them…you have to do the work.
-All require some knowledge and some effort to achieve great results.
+All require some knowledge and a lot of effort to achieve great results.
 Luck certainly helps but you need to start by taking responsibility for your own results in all three areas.

 Your success in each of the Big 3 areas can be held back by limiting beliefs.
 A limiting belief is something that you believe about yourself and the world that is not true.
-But even though it isn’t true, the fact that you think it is holds you back from trying and succeeding.
+But the fact that you think it is holds you back from trying and succeeding.

 At this point, you may be thinking….hhmmm, those limiting belief things sound like bad news…..I’m sure glad I don’t have any of those!

-But the thing about limiting beliefs is that we are often too close to see them.
+But the thing about limiting beliefs is that we’re too close to see them.
 In the same way that a fish doesn’t see water: it just forms the prism through which it sees the world.
-Similarly we tend not to see our own limiting beliefs directly.
+Similarly we don’t see our own limiting beliefs.
 So we may not be aware of how they skew our view of the world.

-Most limiting beliefs are inherited from parents, teachers, friends, TV presenters or newsreaders or whoever we looked up to whilst growing up.
+Limiting beliefs are absorbed from parents, teachers, friends, TV presenters or newsreaders or whoever we looked up to whilst growing up.
 Often these people never even told us the limiting belief explicitly, we simply assumed the belief based on their example.

 For example, limiting beliefs that we may unwittingly absorb include: